On the number of independent solutions of algebraic differential equations: On the optimality of the conjecture of Kumbhakar, Roy, and Srinivasan

 \section{On the optimality of the conjecture of Kumbhakar, Roy, and Srinivasan}

 In Conjecture \ref{ordoneconj} above, the bound three is replaced by one in the autonomous case (the case in which the equation has constant coefficients).
-One might inquire: can the bound of three be improved for the class of order one differential differential equations over \emph{any differential field other than a constant field?} We show that the answer is no, at least when the differential field has finite transcendence degree over its field of constants.
+One might inquire: can the bound of three be improved for the class of order one differential equations over \emph{any differential field other than a constant field?} We show that the answer is no, at least when the differential field $k$ is differentially finitely generated over its field of constants.

+\begin{rem} We note that when $k$ is PV-closed the bound in Conjecture~\ref{ordoneconj} is at most one, as in this case being of nongeneral type implies being of algebraic or Weierstrass type.
+Similarly, when $k$ is differentially closed the bound is at most zero.
+Of course, in either of these cases $k$ is not differentially finitely generated over its constants. \end{rem}

 Over any differential field $k$ with algebraically closed field of constants such that there is an order two linear equation $L(x)=0$ whose differential Galois group is $GL_2$ (or $SL_2$), the associated Riccati equation (image of the $L(x)=0$ under the map $x \mapsto x'/x$) has binding group $PGL_2=PSL_2$ and the action of the binding group on this Riccati equation is isomorphic to the action of $PGL_2$ acting on $\m P ^1$.
 This action is $3$-transitive, and so any $3$ solutions are independent, however the equation is not of general type.
-Any fourth solution is given by a rational expression of the first three and an arbitrary constant \cite{nagloo2019algebraic} or \cite[4.3]{freitag2023bounding}.
+Any fourth solution is given by a rational expression of the first three and an arbitrary constant, see \cite{nagloo2019algebraic} or \cite[4.3]{freitag2023bounding}.

-Mitschi and Singer \cite{MitschiSinger1996} solved the inverse problem for differential Galois theory for connected algebraic groups over any nonconstant differential field of finite transcendence degree, proving:
+Mitschi and Singer \cite{MitschiSinger1996} solved the inverse problem for differential Galois theory for connected linear algebraic groups over any nonconstant differential field of finite transcendence degree, proving:

-\begin{thm} Let $C$ be an algebraically closed field of characteristic zero, $G$ a connected linear algebraic group over $C$, and $k$ a differential field containing $C$ as its field of constants and of finite, nonzero transcendence degree over $C$, then $G$ can be realized as the Galois group of a Picard-Vessiot extension of $k$. \end{thm}
+\begin{thm} Let $C$ be an algebraically closed field of characteristic zero, $G$ a connected linear algebraic group over $C$, and $k$ a differential field containing $C$ as its field of constants and of finite nonzero transcendence degree over $C$.
+Then, $G$ can be realized as the Galois group of a Picard-Vessiot extension of $k$. \end{thm}

-In Appendix A, Singer generalizes this theorem to the case in which the field $k$ is finitely generated as a differential field.
-We only need to apply the previous theorem in the case of $GL_2$ or $SL_2$ to see:
+In Appendix A, Singer generalizes this theorem to the case in which the field $k$ is finitely generated as a differential field over its field of constants.
+We only need to apply this result in the case of $GL_2$ or $SL_2$ to see: